FalconForceTeam/FalconHound/README.md

 LogScaleUrl
 LogScaleToken
 LogScaleRepository
+LimaCharlieAPIUrl
+LimaCharlieOrgId
+LimaCharlieIngestKey
+ElasticCloudID
+ElasticApiKey
 ```

 Once configured you can add the `-keyvault` parameter while starting FalconHound.

 #### Mixed mode / fallback

 When the `-keyvault` parameter is set on the command-line, this will be the primary source for all required secrets.
 Should FalconHound fail to retrieve items, it will fall back to the equivalent item in the `config.yml`.
-If both fail and there are actions enabled for that source or target, it will throw errors on attempts to authenticate.
+If both fail and there are actions enabled for that source or target, it will throw a warning and skip the action(s).

 ## Deployment